cran-task-views/Robust/Robust.md

 -   Package `r pkg("robsurvey")` provides robust survey regression estimation and the robust Horvitz-Thompson estimator.

-### Geostatistics:

--   Package `r pkg("georob")` aims at robust geostatistical analysis of spatial data, such as kriging and more.

 ### Collections of **Several** Methodologies:

 -   `r pkg("WRS2")` contains robust tests for ANOVA and